Upper Abdominal and Pelvic Scan

 Friendly, supportive and welcoming staff

 Preparing for your scan

 drink one litre of clear fluid about one hour before your scan

-don’t go for a urinate before your appointment
+don’t urinate before your appointment

 we’ll need access to your abdomen, so please wear a two-piece outfit (like a top and trousers, or a top and a skirt)